 - c.
 Supporting the Participant in Service Plan Development.
-Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process. - (a) The CCS provides the participant, his or her family members (if appropriately authorized by the participant), and his or her legal or authorized representative(s) (if applicable) with written and oral information about DDA services and the process of developing a Person-Centered Plan.
-The CCS assists the participant and his or her team by facilitating the team meeting and creating a Person-Centered Plan. - (b) The CCS provides each participant, his or her family members (if appropriately authorized by the participant), and his or her legal or authorized representative(s) (if applicable) with information about the participant's rights to determine his or her person-centered planning team.
-The participant, or his or her authorized representative acting on the participant's behalf, may invite family members, friends, DDA advocacy specialists, coworkers, professionals, and anyone else he or she may desire to be part of team meetings or his or her circle of support.
-The participant is encouraged to involve important people in his or her life in the planning process.
-However, the participant, or his or her legal or authorized representative(s), also retains the authority to exclude any individual from participating in the development of his or her Person-Centered Plan with the CCS. - d.
+Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process. - (a) The CCS provides the participant, their legal guardian or authorized representative(s) (if applicable), and their family members (if appropriately authorized by the participant), and their legal or authorized representatives (if applicable) with written and oral information about DDA services and the process of developing a Person-Centered Plan.
+The CCS assists the participant and their team by facilitating the team meeting and creating a Person-Centered Plan. - (b) The CCS provides each participant, their legal guardian or authorized representative(s) (if applicable), and their family members (if appropriately authorized by the participant) their legal or authorized representatives (if applicable) with information about the participant's rights to determine their person-centered planning team.
+The participant, or their legal guardian or authorized representative(s) (if applicable) acting on the participant's behalf, may invite family members, friends, DDA advocacy specialists, coworkers, professionals, and anyone else he or shein their circle of support that they may desire to be part of person-centered planning team meetings or their circle of support.
+The participant is encouraged to involve important people in their life in the planning process.
+However, the participant, or their legal guardian or authorized representative(s) (as applicable), also retains the authority to exclude any individual from participating in the development of their Person-Centered Plan with the CCS.

+d.
 Service Plan Development Process In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):